A Tale of Two Monopolies: Omitted Results

-In the setting of \Cref{Sec_2D}, even if $\zeta$ does not have a ``good'' global property, we can obtain an upper bound for the number of pooling bundles in any optimal mechanism.
-On top of SRS, the only assumption we need is that $\zeta$ crosses the 45-degree line exactly once.
+In the setting of \Cref{Sec_Additive}, even if $\zeta$ does not have a desirable global property, we can obtain an upper bound for the number of pooling bundles in any optimal mechanism.
+On top of SRS, we assume that $\zeta$ crosses the 45-degree line exactly once.

 Let $x_{\zeta}$ be the unique solution of $\zeta (x)=x$.
 The subset of $(0,x_{\zeta})$ where $\zeta$ is convex plays a key role in our characterization: